Saswati2000/AuraFit_Privacy_Policy/index.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and updating the effective date.

 ## 8. Contact Us
-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at: [saswati.samanta.in@gmail.com]
-[Your Contact Email/GitHub Profile]